thatlarrypearson/telemetry-obd/README.md

 sudo rfcomm bind rfcomm0 00:00:00:33:33:33
 ```

-Realize that before the above can work, the Bluetooth device must have already been paired with the Raspberry Pi.
-One easy way to pair is to use the Pi's GUI to access the Bluetooth.
-Look for the Bluetooth emblem on the top panel above the cursor.
+Realize that before the above can work, the Bluetooth device must have already been paired to the Raspberry Pi.
+One easy way to pair is to use the Raspberry Pi's GUI to access the Bluetooth.
+The *pairing* and *trust* process is covered in [Pairing Bluetooth OBD Devices](./docs/README-BluetoothPairing.md).

 ![RaspberryPi Bluetooth GUI Utility](docs/README-rpi-gui-bt.jpg)